iellwood/MatchAndControlPaper/README.md

 The script `DistributionOFCaIntegrals.py` must be run with different window sizes to reproduce all the data, but we have provided our run in the repository.

+Note that the scripts that use `parallel_run.py` can take half a day or more to run, depending on your CPU.
+Our implementation used 12 processors to run the simulations, but if your system has more cores, you should increase the variable `max_number_of_processes` in our scripts to speed up the computation.

 | Panel |Simulation Script | Data file | Figure Script |
 | ----- | -----------------| ----------| ------------- |
 | **2A**    | `SpikeTrainOverlapExample.py` | `ExampleMatchingRun.npz` | `Figure_2A_PlotBasicOverlapExample.py` |